ejustroboticsclub/Hit-the-insects-project/readme.md

 - The YOLO model identifies the position and size of the ball, allowing players to interact with it within the game.
 - The distance between the camera and the ball is calculated based on the detected position, enabling players to accurately hit the ball using in-game tools or methods.

-## MediaPipe Pose Estimation Version:
+## Contours Version:

-- Alternatively, players can choose to play the game using pose estimation with MediaPipe, offering a different gameplay experience.
-- In this version, MediaPipe's pose estimation algorithm is employed to track the player's body movements or gestures within the game environment.
-- Players can use their body movements or gestures to interact with virtual objects or hit the insects, adding a unique and immersive aspect to the gameplay.
+- Alternatively, There is another version using the property of HSV values to find contours of the ball.
+- After detecting the ball it replicates the click on the screen after specific delay for providing more realistic click.
 ## Technical Implementation:

 - **YOLO Model Integration**:
   - The YOLO object detection model will be integrated into the game using relevant libraries or frameworks, such as OpenCV, to perform real-time object detection.
   - The model's output, including the detected ball's position and size, will be processed within the game logic to enable interaction with the ball.

-- **MediaPipe Pose Estimation Integration**:
+- **Contours Version Integration**:
-  - MediaPipe's pose estimation algorithm will be integrated into the game to track the player's body movements or gestures.
-  - Pose estimation data will be processed within the game logic to interpret player actions and enable interaction with virtual objects or game elements.
+  - In an alternative implementation, the game can utilize the property of HSV values to find contours of the ball within the game environment.
+  - The game logic will process the detected contours to identify the position and size of the ball, enabling interaction with the ball within the game.
+  - After detecting the ball using contours, the game will replicate a click on the screen after a specific delay, providing a more realistic interaction experience for the players.
+  - This method offers an alternative approach to ball detection, leveraging color-based segmentation techniques, which can complement the YOLO model version or serve as a standalone implementation depending on the game's       requirements and constraints.

 ## Game Features: